 Use multiple bin composting for better compost!

-It doesn’t take a gardener long to realize the value of compost.
+It doesn’t take a gardener long to realize the value of gardening with compost.
 In fact, gardeners call it black gold for a good reason.
 Compost is decomposed plant matter that offers valuable nutrients to your plants.
 You can buy compost, but composting is worth learning as it’s important to build up your garden soil.
-Because we have clay soil, building a good compost system is important to add organic matter, drainage and nutrients.
+Because we garden with clay soil, building a good compost system is important to add organic matter, drainage and nutrients.